 Precautions to Take When Using Digital Signatures for GST Registration

 Keep Your Private Key Secure: You must always maintain the Digital Signature Certificate (DSC)’s (private key) security.
 Don’t share it with anyone and save it securely.
-You can keep control of your digital signature and avoid illegal access or misuse by protecting your private key.
+You can retain control over your digital signature and prevent unauthorized access or misuse by protecting your private key.
 You can get help from reputable service providers like Kanakkupillai to manage your DSC safely.

-Cross-Check the Details Before Signing in: Before digitally signing GST forms, returns, or other documents, take the time to carefully verify and cross-check all the information.
-Check the information’s accuracy, completeness, and currentness.
-Make sure the digital signature is placed in the appropriate fields and that you are signing the proper document.
+Cross-Check the Details Before Signing in: Before digitally signing GST forms, returns, or other documents, take the time to verify and cross-check all the information carefully.
+Verify the accuracy, completeness, and currentness of the information.
+Ensure the digital signature is placed in the designated fields and that you are signing the correct document.
 This procedure guards against errors and preserves the validity of the signed documents.